Gutsense Header

-I also became obese, couldn’t type or drive because of carpal tunnel syndrome, could barely walk a block because of knee pain from osteoarthritis, and couldn’t do my job because my thinking and behavior were compromised by insomnia, chronic fatigue, irritability, and depression.
+I also became obese, couldn’t type or drive because of debilitating carpal tunnel syndrome, could barely walk a block because of knee pain from osteoarthritis, and couldn’t do my job because my thinking and behavior were compromised by insomnia, chronic fatigue, irritability, and depression.

 By all accounts, someone in that shape should have been dead a long time ago.
 But that is not what happened.
 Instead of going to the doctors for conventional treatment with drugs and insulin, I hit medical textbooks, and here is what happened next: